ApolloScapeAuto/dataset-api/car_instance/renderer/Readme.md

 ### Instruction for renderer
 We modify the renderer based on the render crom from the code provided by [displet](http://www.cvlibs.net/projects/displets/)

-Dependency: `libeigen3-dev libglfw3-dev libgles2-mesa-dev libglew-dev libboost-all-dev`
+Dependency: `python-tk libeigen3-dev libglfw3-dev libgles2-mesa-dev libglew-dev libboost-all-dev`

 Two things are modified: (1) we give the renderer a python wrapper (2) we provide an egl context so the the render can be performed off-screen.